popdotco/winston/README.md

 $winston->event('name-of-your-test', 'click');
 ```

 Let's now bind a form submission event directly to a form as an example which will get attributed to the chosen variation.
-The order of using `event()` and `variation()` doesn't matter:
+The order in which you call `event()` and `variation()` doesn't matter.

 ```php
 <form <?= $winston->event('name-of-your-test', 'submit'); ?>>